sprinkle-tool/sprinkle/README.txt

 but could also be extended to use any other command transport mechanism or be used to simply issue installation commands on the local system.

-An full example Sprinkle deployment script for deploying Rails (via gems), MySQL (via APT), and Apache (via source):
+An full example Sprinkle deployment script for deploying Rails (via gems), MySQL (via APT), Apache (via source) and Git (via source with dependencies from APT):

     # Sprinkle Rails deployment script
     #
-    # This is an example Sprinkle script, configured to install Rails from gems, Apache and Ruby from source,
+    # This is an example Sprinkle script, configured to install Rails from gems, Apache, Ruby and Git from source,
-    # and mysql from apt on an Ubuntu system.
-Installation is configured to run via Capistrano (and
+    # and mysql and Git dependencies from apt on an Ubuntu system.
+Installation is configured to run via
-    # an accompanying deploy.rb recipe script).
+    # Capistrano (and an accompanying deploy.rb recipe script).
 Source based packages are downloaded and built into
     # /usr/local on the remote system.
     #
     # A sprinkle script is separated into 3 different sections.
 Packages, policies and deployment.